aura-nw/horoscope/README.md

     -   _proposal_: get proposal information
     -   _validator_: get validator information
     -   _account-info_: get information of a wallet onchain
+    -   _asset_: manage, register asset
 -   **crawl-block**: get block from network and store it in redis stream
 -   **handle-block**: get block from redis stream, then get transaction, evidence in block and put them to redis stream equivalent
+-   **crawl-transaction**: get transaction by hash from network and store it in redis stream
 -   **handle-transaction**: get transaction from redis stream then handle
 -   **crawl-param**: param from module Bank, Distribution, Governance, IBC Transfer, Mint, Staking, Slashing
 -   **crawl-proposal**: proposal and tally result (if proposal in voting period)